wanghongran2023/Azure-CMS-for-articles/WRITEUP.md

 However, if the system has compliance or security requirements that necessitate further control over the infrastructure, such as installing specific host-level security tools, then VMs would be a better choice.
 Also, if we are woking with lagacy system, then Vms will also be better

----

-## 6. Conclusion
-While **Azure App Service** is the best solution for most CMS deployment scenarios due to its scalability, cost-effectiveness, and ease of use, we would reconsider the choice if the application’s needs evolve significantly, requiring higher levels of customization, control, or specific networking configurations.
-In such cases, a **Virtual Machine** may be more suitable for handling those demands.